httpJunkie/react-from-scratch/readme.md

 SpaceX API: [r/SpaceX API Docs](https://docs.spacexdata.com/?version=latest)

+With all of the app specific code out of the way we can finally get to the purpose of our app and start working on the Space-X events related code.

-As you noticed we have a SpaceX theme and we are going to use the SpaceX public API to build some stuff.
-My idea for the home page is to show the next SpaceX launch, luckily they have a route specifically for this.
+We are going to use the SpaceX public API.
+My idea for the home page is to show the next SpaceX launch.
+We have a route specifically for this.
 I'd like to simply render a component on the page that I can pass an individual `flight_number={7}` to and get any of the SpaceX Launches or to be able to pass a prop like `next={true}`.

 ```jsx
 <Launch flight={74} />